Coursework, exams, resits and progression information.

 Coursework will be annotated with a grade and/or a mark.
 Please note that these are provisional and may be revised by the Board of Examiners (for example, this might happen if it became clear that coursework had been much more harshly marked on one course than another).

 For Honours courses (including combined honours), the examinations must be passed at the first attempt, although failures on individual papers are permitted.
-That is, students failing to obtain an overall Honours pass mark, or failing to achieve 80 credits, after the May examinations will not be permitted to enter fourth year, even if they resit the examinations.
+That is, students failing to obtain an overall Honours pass mark, or failing to achieve 80 credits at the end of the year will not be permitted to enter fourth year.

 Please note: You are entirely responsible for the working order of your calculators and batteries.
 You are warned that although electronic calculators have a high degree of reliability, you should check the correct entry of data and the credibility of results.
 The commonest form of malfunction is due to the run down of batteries.